fountainment/cherrysoda-engine/README.md

 ### To Pack Texture Atlas

-You need to use Tools/crunch (use the built binary in Tools/bin or build it youself)
+You need to use Tools/crunch (build it youself)

 The recommended parameters for crunch is: ```-j -p -u -t -s2048 -p8```